k-subhash123/M1_ElectricbillCalculator_App/1_Requirements/README.md

 In addition, high-end electricity bill calculators generally include:

-electricity bill calculation in urban areas
+    ->electricity bill calculation in urban areas

-electricity bill calculation in rural areas
+    ->electricity bill calculation in rural areas

-bill calculation based on units consumed
+    ->bill calculation based on units consumed

-Defining System:

-Design and testing operations of electricity bill calculator using unit testing algorithm.

-SWOT analysis:
+-->SWOT analysis:

         Strengths: Innovative, User-friendly.

         Weakness: Cost of calculator increases as features added in the calculator increase.

         Opportunities: We know that we mostly use pen and paper for calculation.
 So tech based market always attracts the youth.

         Threats: Slower growth in an innovation always threat for the company in this dynamic world.

+-->4’W and 1’H

-at: Electricity bill calculator**
+        What: Electricity bill calculator**

         Where: School, Science, domestic, industries, Technology

         When: Need for calculation.

         How: Calculates the user input as number of loads and gives the output.

 Detail Requirements: